0xPhaze/upgrade-scripts/README.md

 address proxy = setUpProxy("MyProxy", implementation, initCall);
 ```

+Storage layout mappings are stored for each proxy implementation.
+These are used for
+storage layout compatibility checks when running upgrades.
-It is best to go through a complete example.
+It is best to run through a complete example to understand when/how this is done.

 ## Keep Proxies Updated